|

 .
 Instead, we have:

-The emergence of the phase factor indicates that we are
+The emergence of the phase factor

 superselection rule that precludes the mixing of states with different